timruiterkamp/frontend-data/README.md

 ## Presentation D3.nest()
 During these last two weeks I've had the opportunity to share my knowledge with my co-students about `D3.nest()`.
 The presentation mostly included examples of how and why you would use it.
 The feedback I got from other students were very positive and the told me that they understand the functionality way better after the presentation.

+Fun note, after the presentation I shared my code with the students and I reconized they were using it in their own code to try it out and refactor it to their own needs.
+I thought this was quite fun to see your examples being used for their own project

 ## Techniques used
   * Mapbox